morgoob/DSA/README.md

 ## Usage

 Each project is organized within its own directory.
 Navigate to the specific project's directory to explore the code and related files.
-You can compile and run the code using your preferred development environment or compiler.

-## Contributing

-Contributions to this repository are welcome!
-If you'd like to contribute bug fixes, improvements, or new projects related to data structures and algorithms, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your contribution.
-3. Make your changes and commit them.
-4. Push the changes to your fork.
-5. Create a pull request, explaining the changes you've made.

-## License

-This repository is open-source and available under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code according to the terms of the license.

-## Contact

-If you have any questions or suggestions related to this repository, feel free to [contact me](mailto:youremail@example.com).

-Happy coding!